 Now, let’s spend some time talking about the Duck Fat Fries because this is the unique aspect of this recipe.
 I always find it slightly funny that duck fat fries tend to find their way into casual and high-class restaurants.
 It’s probably because they’re easy to make, sound fancy, and taste delicious!

 To make these fries, we’ll start by washing and cutting up the potatoes.
 Once they’ve been cut into fries, place them in an ice bath.
 This helps remove some of the starchy-ness of the potatoes, therefore enhancing their crispness and coloring during the frying process.
 I talk more about this in my Peppercorn Herb Steak and Fries article.

 From here, take them to the fire.
-In a large cast iron skillet, pour in the duck fat and let it get nice and hot.
-Then place the fries into the duck fat for a shallow fry, flipping as needed.
+In a large cast iron skillet, pour in the duck fat so that it can get nice and hot.
+Then, place the fries into the duck fat for a shallow fry, flipping as needed.
 Remove the fries from the skillet when they’ve turned a nice golden brown color.
 Then, toss in parmesan cheese and parsley.
 That’s it!
 Delicious duck fat fries ready for devouring.

 Not a fan of fries?
 You could try chips!
 Check out my Loaded Buffalo Chicken Kettle Chips recipe!

 All that’s left to do is plate your Peppercorn Crusted Steaks along with their Duck Fat Fries companion.
 I also topped my steaks with some herb butter for a fun final touch (instructions for that are included below).
 Then, I placed the duck fat fries in a cup and sliced the rested steaks to fan them out on the serving dish.

 Time to dig in!
 Best enjoyed with friends and family.
 Cheers!

 Peppercorn Crusted Steaks Tips